P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function: Model

 $X(2)$ depends on $X(1)$ and $E(X(2)|X(1))=(\alpha+d(0)X(1))/(\theta+d(0))$, we have

 The order parameter $c$ of the phase transition of the stochastic process is defined as the limit value of $C(t)$, $c=\lim_{t\to\infty}C(t)$.
-The conditional expected value of $X(t+1)$ under the condition for $X(1)$ is the probability that $X(t+1)$ takes 1 under the same condition.
+The conditional expected value of $X(t+1)$ under the condition for $X(1)$ is the average probability that $X(t+1)$ takes the value 1 under the same condition.